 Bits and pieces from a collecting life; member interview with Lloyd Holyoak, of Abra Card Abra Roycroft, Antiquarian Booksellers, 680 High St, East Kew.

 Meet famous people?
 Undertake inspiring holidays?
 Own wonderful ephemera then sell it?
-Long-time ephemera collector, bookseller and ESA member Lloyd Holyoak has done all that, and was happy to reminisce here with Wendi B.
+Long-time ephemera collector, bookseller and ESA member Lloyd Holyoak has done all that, and was happy to reminisce here with Wendi Bradshaw.

 From the beginning